 Capital crimes included worshipping any other God, blasphemy, counterfeiting, witchcraft, murder, sodomy, rape, and adultery.

-Punishments for violating Puritan laws included fines, imprisonment, pillory, stocks, whipping, ducking stool, public humilitation, hanging, tar and feathering, ears being cut off, burning, and even a hot awl through the tongue if an individual spoke against their religion.
+Punishments for violating Puritan laws included fines, imprisonment, pillory, stocks, whipping, ducking stool, public humiliation, hanging, tar and feathering, ears being cut off, burning, and even a hot awl through the tongue if an individual spoke against their religion.

 Believing in the Old Testament methods, Puritans felt no remorse about administering punishment.

-By the 1660s the Puritan settlements were confronted with the challenge posed by an aging first generation of those who had created the original colonies.
-At the same time, New England had began to trade more, creating new jobs.
+By the 1660s, the Puritan settlements were confronted with the challenge posed by an aging first generation of those who had created the original colonies.
+At the same time, New England had begun to trade more, creating new jobs.
 The numbers in the colonies began to decline, especially among men.
 In 1679, Puritan leaders met to deliberate the causes of widespread spiritual disinterest.
 Blame was assigned to an increase in moral violations and made their laws even stricter, driving more colonists away.